LinkedInLearning/azure-administration-configure-and-manage-virtual-networking-2871074/README.md

-# COURSENAME
+# Azure Administration: Configure and Manage Virtual Networking
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Azure Administration: Configure and Manage Virtual Networking.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![Azure Administration: Configure and Manage Virtual Networking][lil-thumbnail-url] Learn how to configure and manage virtual networks on Azure.
+Virtual networks (VNets) connect your virtual machines and other resources, forming the foundation you need to run cloud-based applications.
+This course provides hands-on coverage of the essential tasks for implementing and managing VNets using either the Azure portal or PowerShell, for quick, command-line control.
+Instructor Sharon Bennett covers configuring public IP addresses, network interfaces, peering, and Azure DNS.
+Plus, learn how to create network security groups.
+This demo-heavy course can also be used as a resource in preparation for the Microsoft Azure Administrator exam (AZ-104).

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.